Ph.D. in Human Resource Management

 Year 5

-Note: Some students complete the program in four years.
+Some students can complete the program in four years.